postwait/node-amqp/README.md

     durable.
 Durable exchanges remain active when a server restarts.
     Non-durable exchanges (transient exchanges) are purged if/when a server restarts.
-- `confirm`: boolean, default false.
-    If set when connecting to a exchange the channel will send acks for publishes.
-Published tasks will emit 'ack' when it is acked.
 - `autoDelete`: boolean, default true.
     If set, the exchange is deleted when there are no longer queues bound to it.